Futures tread water, meme stocks set to extend gains

-But buying into so-called "meme stocks" by small-time retail investors continued, with the new social media favorite Clover Health (CLOV.O) surging 17% in premarket trade after jumping 85% to a record high on Tuesday. read more
+But buying into so-called “meme stocks” by small-time retail investors continued, with the new social media favorite Clover Health surging 17% in premarket trade after jumping 85% to a record high on Tuesday.

 Wall Street indexes have moved little this week amid a dearth of cues, with most investors sticking to the sidelines ahead of key inflation data on Thursday.